danbev/learning-openssl/README.md

 These can be found in `/crypto/dsa/dsa_lib.c`

 ### Rivest Shamir and Aldeman (RSA)
+Is actually two algoritms, one for asymmetric key encryption (key exchange) and one for digital signatures (like signing public-key certificates).

 Is a public key encryption technique developed in 1978 by the people mentioned in the title.
 It is an asymmetric system that uses a private and a public key.
 RSA is somewhat slow and it not used to encrypt data in a communication, but